-Carême’s was known to have several habits.
-One well-known habit was noting any modifications he made to his dishes daily.
-Of this habit he wrote:
+Carême was known to have several notable habits with his cooking.
+One as noting any modifications he made to his dishes daily.
+Of this he wrote:

 “This accounts for my progress in the art.
 There is always in everything a way which is, at the moment, the best and most convenient; the sagacity of ready wit will recognize this.
 At one period of my life I was thrown into the most active and extended service, yet I did not renounce my habit of writing down every evening what I had altered or modified or done over during the day, fixing thereby those ideas and combinations which would have otherwise escaped my memory.”

-At the age of twenty, Carême obtained one of his most important positions.
-It was working for the politician and diplomat, Charles Maurice de Talleyrand-Périgord, better known as Prince Talleyrand.
-However, before Carême got the position, he had to pass a test given to him by Talleyrand.
-It was to create a year’s worth of menus, without repeating any dish, and using only seasonal produce.
+At the age of twenty, Carême obtained one of his most important positions working for the politician and diplomat, Charles Maurice de Talleyrand-Périgord, better known as Prince Talleyrand.
+However, before Carême got the position, he had to pass a test given to him where he created a year’s worth of menus, without repeating any dish, and using only seasonal produce.
 Carême passed the test and began working as chef de cuisine.
-In this capacity, Carême developed new simple food styles that consisted of fresh herbs, vegetables, and simplified sauces.
+In this capacity, he developed new simple food styles that consisted of fresh herbs, vegetables, and simplified sauces.
 Moreover, although many of his preparations today might appear complex and extravagant, he actually simplified earlier and more complex cuisines.

 Carême, who is often called the “Father of French Cuisine,” also became known for his detail ability.
 One person reported there is rarely a sauce or pottage that is not somehow attached to his name.
 One person also credited him with inventing “big nougats and the big meringues … which are so beautiful when looked at and so good when eaten!”
 The standard chef’s hat, known as the toque, was also his idea, and he published a classification of all sauces, which were divided into groups based on four mother sauces.
 In addition, he become one of the most prolific food writers of the nineteenth century.

 There are many interesting stories about Carême, but one interesting story occurred when he met a weeping woman at the door of a wine shop and questioned her as to why she was crying.
 She told him that her husband, who was a silversmith, was inside the wine store.
 She said that he spent all his money on wine and claimed that her family was about to starve to death.
 More questioning caused Carême to learn that the only thing the wife cooked was boiled beef.
-Carême immediately understood the problem and the next day called with a silver cup to be repaired.
-While he was there, he cooked a woodcock and shared it with the family.
-The next time Carême called to check on his cup, he made wild duck.
+He immediately understood the problem and the next day called saying he had a silver cup to be repaired.
+While he was there, he cooked a woodcock and shared it with the family, and the next time he called to check on his cup, he made wild duck.

 “Meantime, the wife made rapid progress in the chef’s art.
 The husband ceased wasting his money … and finally one day Carême received a box containing a silver woodcock exquisitely carved, carrying in its beak a tiny silver cup, with the inscription, ‘To Carême, from a friend who was saved by good cooking.'”